Spain edges Sweden 1-0 to qualify for World Cup - WHIZ News

 Spain has qualified for every World Cup since 1978, winning its lone global title in 2010 in South Africa.
 It was eliminated by host Russia in the last 16 of the 2018 World Cup.

-Backed by a crowd of more than 50,000 at La Cartuja Stadium in Seville, Spain controlled possession but struggled to create many significant scoring changes.
+Backed by a crowd of more than 50,000 at La Cartuja Stadium, Spain controlled possession but struggled to create many significant scoring changes.
 Alexander Isak threatened the most for Sweden, squandering one of the team’s best chances in the second half with a shot that went over the crossbar.

+“We had our chances but we knew it was going to be hard to play against Spain here,” Isak said.
+“We were alive until the final minutes.”

-Sweden beat Spain 2-1 in September in their first qualifier but the teams had drawn 0-0 in Seville in the group stage of the 2020 European Championship.
+Sweden beat Spain 2-1 in September in their first qualifier but the teams had drawn 0-0 in Seville in the group stage of Euro 2020.

+In Athens, already eliminated Greece and Kosovo drew 1-1 in the other group match.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports